PrasannaPrabhakar666/PrasannaPrabhakar666/README.md

 - **High-Performance Computing**: Leveraging HPC to scale AI solutions efficiently.
 - **Data Privacy**: Innovating in PII redaction and secure data handling in AI systems.
 - **Legal AI**: Exploring the intersection of AI and legal systems, especially in government-funded projects.
+- **AI Alignment**: Ensuring that AI development aligns with ethical principles and human values.

 ## 📫 Let's Connect

 - **LinkedIn**: (https://www.linkedin.com/in/prasanna-p-b6543521a/)